 Director of Programming [She/Her] 💖 Amanda is a planner, organizer, curator, and friend.
-She began as a volunteer in 2017 and her role now ranges from administrative tasks such as managing calendars and giving tours to taking in events and assisting with production.
+She began as a volunteer when we opened in 2017 and her role now ranges from administrative tasks and giving tours to taking in events and assisting with production.
 She has a Communication degree from GCSU and specializes in public relations and event coordination.
-She also helps run Plasma Magazine, a local publication, and YES MA’AM, an arts for social change organization. email@example.com
+She also works for Living Walls, a public art non-profit.
+In her free time she helps run Plasma Magazine, a local publication, and YES MA’AM, an art party fundraiser. firstname.lastname@example.org

 Booking Intern [They/Them] 💖Camden is a non-binary writer, poet, a preschool teacher and a Baltimore native.
 They have loved all music and the DIY music scene since they were a teenager sneaking into shows and listening to way too much Radiohead.
 They fell in love with the DIY music scene and booking after helping friends organize and promote house shows and poetry readings in Baltimore.
 They are passionate about creating an inclusive space for marginalized people to enjoy music, preserving DIY venues in inner city communities and petting other people’s dogs. firstname.lastname@example.org

 Handyman / Studio Artist [He/Him] 💖 Chris is Bakie’s right shoulder.
 With building and repair skills, he helps keep this place together.
 Chris is also an experienced freelance percussionist of 19+ years.
 He has studied drum set, hand drums, and classical percussion under various teachers.
 He has played in a variety of groups and plays anything from found objects to timpani.
 Chris is also a composer of classical and contemporary music.
 He strives to show others how they too can turn a gift into a way of life through teaching percussion.